Zafin Goes Green: Cultivating ESG Values Through Urban Forestry

 Acknowledgment

 To Our Ground Partners and Volunteers: Your expertise, dedication, and passion for environmental sustainability have been crucial to the success of Zafin’s urban forestry initiative.
-Through your collaborative efforts, we have made meaningful strides in creating greener urban spaces and promoting biodiversity across Cochin.
+Through your collaborative efforts, we have made meaningful strides in creating greener urban spaces and promoting biodiversity.
 Your contributions have not only enhanced the environment but also fostered community engagement and awareness.
 Together, we are building a more sustainable future, and we look forward to continuing our partnership in creating a greener, healthier world for all.

 Thank you for your unwavering support and commitment.